NormFrenette/GatsbyBlog/content/blog/Set-wifi-via-bluetooth/RaspberryPi-manual/index.md

 ```
 sudo nano /lib/systemd/system/bluetooth.service
 ```
-2. Find the line that starts with **ExecStart** and add the following add the end of the line - on the same line, leaving a space before the two hyphens:
+2. Find the line that starts with **ExecStart** and add the following at the end of the line - on the same line, leaving a space before the two hyphens:
 ```
   --experiemntal -P battery
 ```